OrdinaryMagician/stinger_m/GunLore.md

 Standard-issue "room clearing" device manufactured by the Inuit Corporation.

 Primary fire: Deploy the device.
-Having landed on solid ground, it will open up and release the rockets one by one after a set delay.
+Hold to increase the activation delay, up to 9 seconds.
+Having landed on solid ground, it will wait and then open up and release the rockets one by one, after which it will self-destruct.

-Secondary fire: Adjust the activation delay, up to 9 seconds.

 Note that these rockets will chase after anything that gets close, so keep your distance.

+Secondary fire: Same as before, but the device will instead self-destruct right away, causing a much bigger boom.

 ## Impaler